by Tamer Seckin, MD | Posted on May 11, 2020

 Pericardium: the membrane surrounding the heart, composed of a fibrous outer layer, and inner double serous membrane.

 Endometriosis lesions in the thoracic cavity are of a particular concern due to their association with catamenial pneumothorax (a collapsed lung occurring in conjunction with menstrual periods).
-When there is a small rupture in the lung, a pneumothorax occurs when air leaks out of the lungs, into the space between it and the chest wall (pleural space).
-The higher pressure this creates against the lung wall (visceral pleura), can in turn cause the lung to partially or totally collapse.
+When there is a small rupture in the lung, a pneumothorax occurs when air leaks out of the lungs into the space between it and the chest wall (pleural space).
+The higher pressure this creates against the lung wall (visceral pleura) can, in turn, cause the lung to partially or totally collapse.

-While it is certainly important in cases of chest pain and shortness of breath to rule out cardiovascular and respiratory disease first, it is important that a physician considers the source of the symptoms.
+While it is certainly important in cases of chest pain and shortness of breath to rule out cardiovascular and respiratory disease first, it is crucial that a physician considers the source of the symptoms.
 In cases where respiratory and cardiovascular tests are ruled unremarkable, but there are repeated instances of pneumothorax, and particularly when there is a history or family history of endometriosis, thoracic endometriosis should be considered.
-The key question for both a patient and doctor to ask alike is whether the clinical picture overlaps with the patient’s period.
-If a pneumothorax is recurrent and/or their is a relationship between the patient’s symptoms and their menstrual cycle, this could point to a cause of uterine origin, such as endometriosis.
+The key question for both a patient and doctor to ask is whether the clinical picture overlaps with the patient’s period.
+If a pneumothorax is recurrent and/or there is a relationship between the patient’s symptoms and their menstrual cycle, this could point to a cause of uterine origin, such as endometriosis.

 While the common symptoms of endometriosis can certainly be associated with thoracic endometriosis, there are five distinct clinical entities that are of particular concern for endometriosis in the thoracic cavity:

 Catamenial pneumothorax: This can be defined as a pneumothorax occurring in conjunction with a woman’s period.
 In other words, recurrent air leakage out of the lung and into the pleural space, with a particular association with one’s menstrual cycle.
-This should be of particular concern if a patient keeps gett hospitalized with for a recurrent pneumothorax.
+This should be of particular concern if a patient keeps getting hospitalized for a recurrent pneumothorax.

 Catamenial hemothorax: A hemothorax is a collection of blood located in the space between the outer lung and the chest wall (pleural space).
 Thus, a catamenial hemothorax is a hemothorax in conjunction with menstruation.
 Once again, this is of particular concern to endometriosis patients when there is a recurrent hemothorax with no known cardiovascular or respiratory cause.

-Catamenial hemoptysis: Defined as the coughing up blood or blood-strained mucus, this is a common sign of many lung or respiratory infections.
+Catamenial hemoptysis: Defined as the coughing up of blood or blood-stained mucus, this is a common sign of many lung or respiratory infections.
 If this symptom is recurring around the time of menstruation, this could be yet another sign of the underlying cause of the symptoms or infection being related to thoracic endometriosis.